KSV Klein-Karben

-KSV Klein-Karben is a German association football club from Karben, Hesse and is part of a larger sports club founded in 1890.
+KSV Klein-Karben is a German association football club from Karben, Hesse, and is part of a larger sports club founded in 1890.
 The association also has departments for dance, gymnastics, model airplanes, skat, tennis, table tennis, volleyball, and youth.

 History

 Not an outstanding side, the club achieved promotion to the tier-four Landesliga Hessen-Süd in 1981 but lasted for only one season before going down again.
 It made a return to their level in 1984 and, this time, would play for 13 consecutive seasons there.
-For the most part, the side finished in the upper half of the table and, in 1997, a league championship earned it promotion to the Oberliga Hessen.
+For the most part, the side finished in the upper half of the table and, in 1997, a league championship earned its promotion to the Oberliga Hessen.

 KSV played in the Oberliga for the next 13 seasons, until 2010.
 In this era, a league championship in 2000 came as an absolute highlight, but the side was not promoted to the Regionalliga Süd.
 For the most part, the club remained a solid performer in the league until 2010, when a 16th-place finish meant relegation to the Verbandsliga Hessen-Süd (VI), where it played until 2014.
 A last place in the league in 2014 meant another relegation for the club, now to the Gruppenliga.
 Following another relegation in 2014–15 the club did not field a senior team in the 2015–16 season.

 The club plays its home matches in the Günter-Reutzel-Stadion (capacity 3,000, ~120 seats).